Student Groups & Initiatives

 The Kappa Omicron chapter of Delta Sigma Theta sorority focuses on raising awareness of domestic violence.
 Delta Sigma Theta Sorority, Inc. is a private, non-profit organization built on Christian principles whose purpose is to provide services and programs that promote human welfare.
 The women of Delta are dedicated to sisterhood, scholarship and service.

-UNC School of Law’s Domestic Violence Action Project (DVAP) is a University-recognized student organization that provides free legal representation to victims of domestic violence who are seeking a civil domestic violence protective order.
-DVAP also sponsors speakers and programs to educate the University community about domestic violence.
+UNC School of Law’s Law Students Against Sexual and Domestic Violence is a University-recognized student organization that provides free legal representation to victims of domestic violence who are seeking a civil domestic violence protective order.
+LSASDV also sponsors speakers and programs to educate the University community about domestic violence.

 Intimate Partner Violence Awareness and Advocacy (School of Medicine)